 - Apara Vairagya (Lower): This is the conscious practice of choosing not to be enslaved by your desires.
 It’s the discipline of a practitioner.

 - Para Vairagya (Higher): This is the natural result of lifetimes of practice.
-Once you have seen the “Island of Gold” and tasted the nectar of the Kalpataru, you don’t have to “try” to be detached anymore.
-The world simply loses its grip on you because you’ve found something infinitely more beautiful inside.
+Once you have seen the “Island of Gold” and tasted the nectar of the Kalpataru, you don’t have to try to be detached anymore.
+The world simply loses its grip because something infinitely more beautiful has been found inside.

 Vairagya is loving the world so much that you refuse to possess it.
 It turns the “heavy” energy of attachment into the “light” energy of Laghima (the Siddhi of Lightness).